elastic-coders/serverless-runtime-webpack/README.md

 A plugin to use Webpack to run and build your Serverless function.

+:rocket: **For Serverless v1.0 check out the new implementation of this plugin called [serverless-webpack](https://github.com/elastic-coders/serverless-webpack).**

 This plugin is heavily inspired by [serverless-runtime-babel](https://github.com/serverless/serverless-runtime-babel) and